shiftkey/AppDotNet-Win8/README.md

  - authenticate and query [App.NET](https://alpha.app.net/) data for a user
  - simple, succinct code
  - introduce Reactive Extensions to the masses
- - target Portable Library Tools (in future, partial support possible in V2)
+ - target Portable Library Tools (in future, partial support possible in Rx V2)

 ## Features to support